ClarkCGA/multi-temporal-crop-classification-baseline/README.md

 # gfm-segmentation-baseline
 Baseline model for crop type segmentation as part of the GFM downstream task evaluations.

-The dataset used for training is <a href="https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification" target="_blank">here</a>
+The dataset used for training is [here](https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification)

 ## Steps to run the code using docker: